top of page

 1. Microsoft Office 365 Business Essentials: E-mails to customers and prospects with quoatations, results and invoices

-2. Elementor: Building and maintaining this website
+2. Wix: Building and maintaining this website

 3. Google Analytics: Contineous improvement of the user experience of this website